-Graeme Swann, England’s most successful off-spinner, turned 40 on March 24.
-When he was a Wisden Cricketer of the Year in 2010, his brother Alec wrote this insightful profile.
+Graeme Swann, England’s most successful off-spinner, was a Wisden Cricketer of the Year in 2010.
+His brother Alec wrote this insightful profile.

 The celebrations may have been over-exuberant, but they were perfectly understandable.
 When a well-flighted off-break found Mike Hussey’s inside edge and thigh pad before ending up in Alastair Cook’s hands at short-leg, Graeme Swann could be forgiven for going over the top.
 Once it became apparent that the surface at The Oval bore an uncanny resemblance to a sandpit, the onus was on him to perform, and four days later he had delivered.